tdamb/CourseProject/ReadME.md

 ### Code Versioning

 The project uses Git for version control, with the repository hosted on GitHub.
 The GitHub Actions workflow automates the CI/CD process, ensuring that the latest code changes are built, tested, and deployed efficiently.

+## License

+### Material-UI (MUI)

+This project utilizes Material-UI components to enhance the UI design.
+MUI is a popular React UI framework that offers a comprehensive suite of UI tools to aid in building robust and attractive interfaces efficiently.

+#### Licensing

+MUI is available under the MIT license for the core components, which allows for free usage in commercial applications with no requirement to disclose the source code.
+The MIT license is permissive and simple, enabling broad usage across various types of projects.

+If you are using any of MUI's premium components or themes (part of MUI X), be aware that these may require a commercial license, especially for use in production environments.
+For detailed information on licensing, including potential costs for commercial usage, please refer to the [MUI Pricing Page](https://mui.com/pricing/).

+#### Compliance

+Ensure that you comply with the licensing terms of all MUI components used within this project.
+If you modify any MUI components, note that the modified versions must also be shared under the same MIT license.
+Always refer to the original [MUI License Document](https://github.com/mui/material-ui/blob/master/LICENSE) for the most accurate licensing information.

 ```